noflopsquad/contract/README.md

 users_repo = UsersRepo.implemented_by(WrongUsersRepoImplementation.new)
 => Contract::NotAllMethodsImplemented: Not implemented [:all]

-# In this case we use a Mongoid based repository adapter which uses singleton methods.
+# In this case we use a Mongoid based repository adapter.
-# Notice that it doesn't fail because delete is provided by Mongoid::Document.
+# Notice that it doesn't fail because :all is already provided by Mongoid::Document.
 class MongoidUsersRepo
   include Mongoid::Document